 “This web page is slow” is a common complaint about web sites.
 While the web brings some desirable characteristics such as global delivery, it also brings challenges at the performance level.
 4

 Amel Musić demonstrates how T4 can be used to create a flexible code generator that reduces the amount of time and effort it takes to create RESTful services.

 Kostiantyn Cherniavskyi looks at some of the issues surrounding the object-relation impedance mismatch and how many of them can be solved with hybrid databases such as Starcounter.
 5

 In April, for the second time, fsharpWorks organized the F# community survey.
 Over 600 developers completed the survey in 2016.
 The survey provides an insight into the brains of the F# community.
 1

 HTTP-RPC is an open-source framework for creating and accessing cross-platform polyglot RESTful web services using a convenient, RPC-like metaphor, while preserving fundamental REST principles.
 3

 Angular 2 & TypeScript have brought true object oriented development to the world's most popular web development framework.
 This article provides a high-level overview of Angular 2.
 9

-In this article, Jonathan Allen outlines the design patterns that users of REST specification languages such as RAML, Swagger, and API Blueprint should adhere to when generating code for C# and ASP.NET Web API.
-This includes topics such as model validation, async support, and request cancellation.
+This article shows the design patterns that users of REST specification languages such as RAML, Swagger, and API Blueprint should adhere to when generating code for C# and ASP.NET Web API.
+3

-In part one, Leonid Ganeline introduced the concept of big memory and discussed why it is so hard to deal with in a .NET environment.
+In part one we discussed why it is so hard to deal with in a .NET.
 In part two, Dmitriy Khmaladze describes their solution NFX Pile; a hybrid memory manager written in C# with 100% managed code.
+20